jellyfin/jellyfin.org/docs/general/installation/truenas.md

 2. Jellyfin Cache Storage
 3. Jellyfin Transcodes Storage

-Solid state storage is recommended for config and cache storage.
+Solid state storage is recommended for config, cache, and transcode storage.
-Do not use datasets located on spinning disks where your media storage/libraries are found for the config and cache storge.
+Do not use datasets located on spinning disks where your media storage/libraries are found for these datasets to avoid slowdowns.

 You can install Jellyfin using the default setting **ixVolume (dataset created automatically by the system)** or use the host path option with datasets [created before installing the app](#datasets--jellyfin).